Emergency Response Team (RCMP): Operations

 From August 1995 to September 1995 RCMP ERT was involved in the Gustafsen Lake Standoff.

 In September, 2007 the RCMP ERT rescued a three-year-old child from a man who had fired numerous shots in a house in Chilliwack, British Columbia.

 In June 2010, RCMP ERT officers assisted with the G20 Summit in Toronto, ON.

 In March, 2011 the RCMP ERT responded to a residence in Surrey, BC where a 13-year-old girl had been shot in the back and the house set on fire.

 The girl ran from the house to a nearby school.
 Believing the shooter and additional young victims were in the residence, ERT officers forced their way into the house while it was still on fire.

 The shooter was located inside with an apparent self-inflicted gunshot wound.

 ERT officers provided CPR at scene until BCAS paramedics arrived, however the shooter later died.

 Controversies

 The ERT was found to be justified in shooting Delbert Kenneth Pelletier at the Muskowekwan First Nation in Melville, Saskatchewan.

-ERT was deployed to the area on November 13, 2006 due to reports of Pelletier being armed with a gun while acting irrational and suicidal.
+The ERT was deployed to the area on November 13, 2006 due to reports of Pelletier being armed with a gun while acting irrational and suicidal.

 Pelletier's wife fled the residence prior to police arrival.
 Pelletier was shot by police snipers shortly after Pelletier shot at a police vehicle, striking the door but not injuring any of the officers inside.

 Among the recommendations made after the inquiry include cultural relations training, including the presence of an elder's program at the RCMP Depot before ERTs would be officially deployed.

 Bob Hrycan, a lawyer for Calvin and Fisher Pelletier, accuses the RCMP of conducting excessive force.
 The Pelletier family has made calls for a wider probe into the shooting death of Delbert Pelletier.

 In 2009, ERT tactical gear was reported to be stolen in Kamloops, BC.
 No weapons or firearms were taken.
 Some of items that were permanently missing are now believed to have been sold/bought in the underground black market.

 ERT operators were involved in the shooting death of ex-Canadian soldier Gregory Matters in 2012, who was reported to be using a hatchet before he was shot in Prince George, BC.
-An investigation conducted by the BC Independent Investigations Office.
+An investigation was conducted by the BC Independent Investigations Office.
 The Commission for Public Complaints Against the RCMP has launched an official inquiry into the death as well.
 The RCMP was found to be justified in the shooting after the investigations.